-The experimental design for the survey simulation incorporates assumptions about the hierarchical structure of clusters.
-In the first-stage design, clusters represent stages and regions, assuming independence of selection probabilities across stages and regions.
-In the second stage, clusters represent cities, and again, we assume independence of selection probabilities for each city.
+The experimental design incorporates assumptions regarding the hierarchical structure of clusters.
+In the first-stage design, clusters represent states and regions, assuming independence of selection probabilities across these clusters.
+In the second stage, clusters represent cities, again assuming independence in the selection probabilities for each city.

-Additionally, we assume a probability of selecting each state as $4/5$, and within the i-th state, there exists a variable number $n_i$ of cities.
-Each city within a state is selected with equal probability, specifically $1/n_{i}$.
-The sampling mechanism and the derivation of patient probability of selection $w_{r}$ are implemented using the \texttt{survey} package in \textbf{R}.
+Each state is assumed to have a selection probability of $4/5$, and within each state $i$, there exists a variable number of cities, denoted by $n_i$.
+Each city within a given state is selected with equal probability $1/n_{i}$.
+The sampling mechanism and the computation of individual patient selection probabilities ($w_{r}$) are implemented using the \texttt{survey} package in \textbf{R}.

-For each generative model (a) and (b), we replicate the experimental design 500 times, this is, $b=1,\dots, B=500$, with sample sizes varying across $N \in \{5000, 10000, 20000\}$.
-The performance criteria include metrics such as i) AUC; ii) Accuracy; iii) Recall; iv) Precision; v) F1 score; vi) Cross entropy.
-Results are presented as the $mean \pm sd$ of the different simulations in Table \ref{table:sim}.
-The consistency of results across a fixed sample size $N$ and different performance metrics is observed.
-Generally, as the sample size $N$ increases, accuracy improves, and errors decrease, leading to more stable results with reduced standard deviation.
-Scenario (a) exhibits lower accuracy due to less separation between the two classes, but despite utilizing a neural algorithm for modified survey design, estimators are reliable and converge to true quantities as $N$ grows.
+For each generative model (a and b), we replicated the experimental design 500 times ($b=1,\dots,B=500$) across varying sample sizes $n \in \{5000, 10000, 20000\}$.
+The performance was evaluated using several metrics: (i) AUC, (ii) accuracy, (iii) recall, (iv) precision, (v) F1 score, and (vi) cross-entropy.
+Comparisons were drawn between a neural network (NN) approach and a competing method, specifically a logistic regression model with survey weights.

+Results, reported as mean $\pm$ standard deviation across the simulations, are summarized in Table~\ref{table:sim}.
+As expected, in scenario (a), where the underlying logistic regression model represents the ground truth, the accuracy of the NN algorithm and the parametric logistic regression model are similar, particularly at larger sample sizes.
+However, in scenario (b), characterized by nonlinear interactions, the NN algorithm consistently outperforms the logistic model.

+Consistency across performance metrics is observed for fixed sample sizes.
+Generally, increasing the sample size $n$ improves accuracy, reduces errors, and yields more stable results with lower variability.